Discover Reykjavik's Best Vegan Spots: A Vegan Food Guide to Iceland's Capital

 Svarta Kaffið

 A cozy spot that revolutionized Reykjavik's soup scene with their iconic bread bowls.
-The owners, siblings Björn and Bryndís, every day they offer a meat option and a veggie option.
+The owners, siblings Björn and Bryndís, every day they offer a meat option and a veggie option, which tends to be vegan (but be sure to ask).
 The restaurant's rustic interior features wooden tables made from reclaimed fishing boats.

 Price Range: $$